Ambalapuzha Krishna Temple – Devotion and Famous Palpayasam

 • Ritual bathing ceremonies are conducted

-Therefore, the Krishna Temple history remains closely connected to Kerala’s cultural identity.
+Therefore, the Krishna Temple's history remains closely connected to Kerala’s cultural identity.

 Daily Worship and Devotion